Great Basin National Park: Fauna

 Only two species of amphibians have been positively identified in the southern Snake Range and adjacent portions of Snake and Spring Valleys: the western spadefoot toad (Spea hammondii) and the leopard frog (Rana pipiens).

 Geology

-Many of the rocks formed during the Cambrian, when the region lay at the edge of a continental landmass called Laurentia.
+Many of the rocks were formed during the Cambrian, when the region lay at the edge of a continental landmass called Laurentia.
 These rocks include the Cambrian strata.
 As the Paleozoic era progressed, several intensified geologic events occurred, including repeated episodes of faulting, and in turn, orogenies which involved upward lifting of a metamorphic core complex, creating mafic and rhyolitic dikes and sills.

 Extensive volcanism also occurred during the middle to late Cambrian, contributing further to the uplift of the area.
 This also contributed to a second round of block faulting, in which conglomerates, ash flows, and tuffs accumulated in the Snake Range.

 Both continuous and intermittent fault movements also occurred, with individual fault surfaces on both sides of the Snake Range thinning and stretching.